bairblog/bairblog.github.io/_posts/2017-08-15-cooperatively-learning-human-values.md

 ## Faulty incentives in AI systems

-Open AI gave a recent example of
+Open AI gave a recent example of the difference between
 <a href="https://blog.openai.com/faulty-reward-functions/">stated vs. intended reward functions</a>.
 The system designers were working on reinforcement learning for racing games.
 They decided to reward the system for obtaining points; this seems reasonable as